 A sincere thank you to both Rosemont School in Sandyford and to Belvedere College in Dublin for agreeing to host the debates this year.
-The competition will run until January, with the final being held in the Instituto Cervantes.

 Format and Schedule for the Spanish Debating Cup and Plate League